 2. They Reach Too Many of the Wrong People

 The flip-side of, course, is that if you’re not reaching the right people, you’re wasting money delivering your message to people who likely don’t care all that much.
 The campaign referenced above reached 156M people.
 That’s a lot of people, but only 15% of them were in the target audience. .

 Key to consider: Are you targeting standard age/gender demos?
 If so, you may want to get more specific and target at a category level.

 3. They Have Low Reach and Sky-High Frequency

-You know the phrase “waste not, want not?”
-Grandparents usually say it when they want you to finish your dinner, but for our purposes, it’s about not throwing away your money when you’re on a tight budget.
-Last October a massive CPG company ran a month-long TV campaign that reached 84M adults 18-49.
+Recently, a massive CPG company ran a month-long TV campaign that reached 84M adults 18-49.
 Of those people, 7.5 million saw the same ad over 21 times, and about 33,000 saw it over 155 times.
-If you’re like most marketers and believe the optimal frequency for conversion is somewhere between 6 and 10, then anything more is simply a drain on your ROI.
+Many marketers believe the optimal frequency for conversion is somewhere between 6 and 10 (but worth noting that the biggest change in conversion rate happens between not being exposed to an ad at all and being exposed once).
+If that’s right, then anything more is simply a drain on your ROI.